 National Completion of a valid NHS Number field in A&E Commissioning Data Set Quality records submitted to SUS Requirement Rationale This is a required Information Standard and has been set out as a priority for providers in national planning guidance.
 National Patient Safety Agency guidance has identified risks to patient safety of not using the NHS Number as the national identifier for all patients.
 Definition % of all A&E Commissioning Data Set records submitted to SUS in which a valid NHS Number for the Service User was included A "valid NHS Number" means the correct number for the specific Service User.
-The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Commissioning Data Set records submitted to SUS for A&E services in which a valid NHS Number for the Service User was included Denominator: Total number of Commissioning Data Set records submitted to SUS for A&E services Threshold 95% rate of completion of NHS Number Reporting To commissioners through the monthly Service Quality Performance Report It may be possible to rely on NHS Digital monthly Data Quality Dashboard reports - see below Measurement against this requirement should take place at the point of the Final Reconciliation Date for the month in question, with performance reported to the commissioner as part of the next available Service Quality Performance Report Application of any sanctions Monthly Further information NHS Digital produces monthly Data Quality Dashboard reports, which commissioners and providers may be able to use as an effective method of monitoring this indicator, and we encourage this wherever possible.
+The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Commissioning Data Set records submitted to SUS for A&E services in which a valid NHS Number for the Service User was included Denominator: Total number of Commissioning Data Set records submitted to SUS for A&E services Threshold 95% rate of completion of NHS Number Reporting To commissioners through the monthly Service Quality Performance Report It may be possible to rely on NHS Digital monthly Data Quality Dashboard reports - see below Measurement against this requirement should take place at the point of the Final Reconciliation Date for the month in question, with performance reported to the Reconciliation Date for the month in question, with performance reported to the Annlingtion of commissioner as part of the next available Service Quality Performance Report Application of Monthly any sanctions NUC Digital produces monthly Date Quality Deakhoard reports, which Further NHS Digital produces monthly Data Quality Dashboard reports, which information commissioners and providers may be able to use as an effective method of monitoring this indicator, and we encourage this wherever possible.
 These reports operate at the level of the provider as a whole and include data for the most recent month - so, in some situations, they may not provide sufficiently accurate information to enable performance to be measured for the purposes of the calculation of any contractual sanction.
 The Co-ordinating Commissioner may therefore determine, at its discretion, that the provider will need to generate separate specific performance data for commissioners as part of the monthly Service Quality Performance Report.
 For a number of sensitive diagnoses and procedures (e.g. IVF, Genitourinary Medicine), where SUS removes all patient identifiable data including the NHS Number, a blank NHS Number should be classed as valid.
 Data on overseas and private patients should be excluded from the numerator and denominator, together with data on any cross-border activity with providers outside England (for example in Scotland) where NHS Number requirements are not mandated.